zhiweibi/PT-GAN/README.md

 ```

 ### RaFD
 For RaFD dataset, you just need to follow the original dataset with the image name like 'Rafd090_01_Caucasian_female_angry_frontal.jpg'.
+We only select the frontal shooting direction for training and testing.

 ## Train
 Edit the .yaml file of the corresponding dataset and run the following command to train our model.